Year

 their economic prospects and support their families.
 Its activities have given hope where

-there was none.
-In the year 2008, our organization will continue to fulfill this mandate.
+Our organization will continue to fulfill this mandate.

 ___________________________________________________________________